vron7/Aha-s/README.md

 ---

 All these scrips operate in the same global execution context.
+Imagine them being inside the single file.
 ```js
 <html>
 <head></head>